robotanz/training/README.md

 # training
-Just some basic exercices with algorithms etc.
+Just some basic exercises with algorithms etc.

-This is an Eclipe Java project
+This is an Eclipse Java project